 Practical Strategies for working with Anxiety and Autism Spectrum Disorders (Fiona Zandt)

 About Kerri Newfield

-Kerri received her Bachelor of Applied Science and Masters in Speech Pathology at La Trobe University.
+Kerri is a Certified Practicing Speech Pathologist who received her Bachelor of Applied Science and Masters in Speech Pathology at La Trobe University.
 She is enthusiastic about applying her knowledge of quality evidence-based practices to ensure optimal outcomes for clients and their families in both social communication groups and individual therapy.
 She has received both clinical and volunteer experience across a variety of sectors.
 This includes working with primary school aged with a range of speech, language, literacy and social communication difficulties, and adults with communication and swallowing difficulties within the hospital setting.
 Kerri is also an ongoing volunteer for Flying Fox, an organisation providing social opportunities to people with a disability.
-She has a keen interest in all areas of paediatric communication and feeding/swallowing difficulties, and looks forward to pursuing her passion as a speech pathologist.
+She has a keen interest in all areas of paediatric communication and feeding/swallowing difficulties.

 Kerri has participated in numerous workshops and seminars, including the following:

 Emotions - All that we feel and more than we think!
 (Michelle Garcia Winner, The Social Mind)

 Social Detective, Superflex® & Friends take on Social-Emotional Learning (Ryan Hendrix & Kari Zweber Palmer, The Social Mind)